ghostrider-05/patreon-api.ts/docs/guide/features/oauth.md

 If no token is provided in the request options, the validation will throw an error.

 ## Store

+> [!WARNING]
+> The store feature is deprecated and will be removed in future versions.

 There are 3 built-in methods of retrieving and storing tokens: